 The corpse is kept at a precise temperature in the mausoleum and resides within a display case that protects it from bacteria and other foreign bodies.
 Lenin is removed from his resting place every 18 months so that scientists can first clean and then embalm him again.

 Pavel Fomenko, a former scientist that worked on the Lenin project, did tell the press in 2011 what the process was for embalming Kim Il-sung: "The body is then put in a tub of embalming liquid while maintaining specific temperature and humidity levels in the room, and the liquid thus replaces the water in the body."
 Alas, no one can know for sure if this is also the process for embalming Lenin.

 Lenin's extended stay in the mausoleum in Red Square was not the original plan.
 The leader was set to be on display for the usual short span of time before being buried next to his mother in St. Petersburg, per his wishes.
-However, the Russian winter had different ideas, with temperatures of -7 Celsius, it preserved the body by freezing it.
+However, the Russian winter had different ideas, with temperatures of 19 degrees, it preserved the body by freezing it.